Faculty Name

 Education

-B.S., Howard University
+Bachelor of Science: Howard University

 Biography

-Dr. Francis is an instructor, trainer, facilitator, consultant, conflict mediator, motivational speaker and mentor.
-Prior to working at Spelman College, she worked in management for the City of Atlanta Mayor's Office of Education under the leadership of former and late Mayor Maynard Jackson.
-In August 1994, she joined the City of Decatur Police Department as its first civilian community relations specialist.
+Prior to her employment with Spelman College, she worked in management for the City of Atlanta Mayor's Office of Education, under the leadership of former and late Mayor Maynard Jackson.
+In August 1994, she joined the City of Decatur Police Department as its first civilian Community Relations Specialist.
+For 16 years, she managed a one-woman division by serving as liaison for the police department and the Decatur community.

-For 16 years, she managed a one-woman division and served as liaison for the police department and the Decatur community by conducting crime prevention and intervention training.
-As a conflict mediator, crime prevention and intervention trainer, Dr. Francis collaborated with the City of Decatur Court System, Decatur Housing Authority and the Decatur City School System.
+As a conflict mediator, crime prevention and intervention trainer, Dr. Francis collaborated with the City of Decatur Court System, Decatur Housing Authority, Decatur City School System, Decatur businesses, Decatur faith-based organizations, and Decatur residents.

 Former Board Member: Overcoming Obstacles; The Atlanta Project; Communities That Care-Task Force to Reduce Underage Alcohol Consumption; Seniors & Law Enforcement Together (SALT); Christmas Decatur; Vulnerable Adults Living At-Risk Invisibly.